mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 #### Other Configurations

 As mentioned earlier I have a moderately sized Jekyll site at {{ site.posts.size }} posts.
-Combine that fact with an `/images/` folder that is close to 2 GB, a liberal use of Liquid `for` loops, and generator plugins like [**Jekyll Archives**][archives] --- you get site builds that are far from instant.
-And in the rare cases when I run `jekyll clean` to flush caches and everything in `/_site/`, builds can take over 15 minutes as the [**Jekyll Picture Tag**][picture-tag] plugin regenerates appropriately sized hero images for all my posts.
+Combine that fact with an `/images/` directory that is close to 2 GB, a liberal use of Liquid `for` loops, and generator plugins like [**Jekyll Archives**][archives] --- you get site builds that are far from instant.
+And in the rare cases when I run `jekyll clean` to flush caches and everything in `/_site/`, builds can take over 15 minutes as the [**Jekyll Picture Tag**][picture-tag] plugin regenerates appropriately sized hero images for every posts.
 Yikes!

 So as you might have guessed, I sure as hell never start up a server with *auto-regeneration* enabled.
-Instead I start with `bundle exec jekyll serve --no-watch` and then run a rake task to manually build every time I want to check a change locally.
+Instead I start with `bundle exec jekyll serve --no-watch` and then run a rake task to manually build every time I want to check changes locally.

 When working on the site's design it can be cumbersome to sit through a 2 minute build just to check a CSS change.
-But until `--incremental` works reliably its something I have to suffer through.
-Its a good thing I do a lot of my 'designing' and tinkering in-browser with [Chrome's DevTools](https://developer.chrome.com/devtools) before editing the actual source.
+But until `--incremental` works reliably its something I have to suffer through or use plugins to isolate posts at build.
+Its a good thing I do a lot of my 'designing' and tinkering in-browser with [Chrome's DevTools](https://developer.chrome.com/devtools) before editing the actual source as this hasn't been too annoying.

 ### Automation Tools and Shortcuts

-To save time (and my sanity) when working on the site locally, I employee a few tools to perform common dev tasks.
+To save time (and my sanity) when working on the site locally, I employee a few tools to perform common development related tasks.

 #### Grunt

 [**Grunt**](http://gruntjs.com/) describes itself as "the JavaScript task runner."
-Grunt has a fairly large set of plugins that can pretty much do any mundane task you need with a bit of configurations.
+Grunt has a fairly large set of plugins that can handle pretty much any mundane task you need.

-Prior to Jekyll natively supporting Sass files I used Grunt plugins to pre-process `.less` files, concatenate a set of JavaScript files, and optimize image assets.
+Prior to Jekyll natively supporting Sass I used Grunt plugins to pre-process `.less` files, concatenate a set of JavaScript files, and optimize image assets.
 Now that I'm running Jekyll 3.1 and the Jekyll-Assets plugin I no longer need Grunt to mess with my scripts and stylesheets.

-Instead I use Grunt solely for optimizing images and SVGs with the following plugins:
+These days I use Grunt solely for optimizing images and SVGs with the following plugins:

 {% highlight js %}
 // Grunt plugins in package.json